arista-netdevops-community/anta-demo/3-anta-in-avd/README.md

 5. Check that in the `intended/test_catalogs` new tests have appeared at the end of the catalogs (notice how leaf1 has the SSL test)

-6. Check the makrdown report and see the new category appear (if using the custom test from lab2 you should be seeing a `Custom_System` category)
+6. Check the makrdown report and see the new category appear (if using the custom test from lab2 you should be seeing a `VLAN` category)

-You can now leverage this lab to create and add your own tests in your own custom catalogs to your `eos_validate_state` role.
+You can now leverage this lab to create and add your own tests in your own custom catalogs to your AVD project!

 ## Reference